Citrus Heights Animal Services is committed to providing affordable, compassionate animal services to the citizens of Citrus Heights.

 In an emergency, dial 911

 Nights, weekends and national holidays Animal Services provides emergency dispatch services for animal-related calls.
-Call us at 916-725-7387, press 1 to leave a message or press 2 to be transferred to the Citrus Heights Police Department dispatch center.
+Call us at 916-725-7387, press 1 to be transferred to the Citrus Heights Police Department dispatch center.

 Our officers enforce animal related state laws and municipal codes and ordinances including public safety issues like animal bites, leash laws, animal endangerment and welfare, and barking complaints.